-Mines observes Labor Day, Thanksgiving Day, Christmas Day, New Year's Day, Martin Luther King Day, Memorial Day, and Independence Day as holidays.
+Mines observes Labor Day, Thanksgiving Day, Christmas Day, New Year's Day, the birth of Dr. Martin Luther King Jr., Memorial Day, Juneteenth, and Independence Day as holidays.
 Other days will be designated annually by the President as school holidays.